 This lab course provides additional hands-on procedures to be followed when using computerized accounting applications.
 Students are required to process various accounting transactions using a computerized accounting program.
-All program modules are included.
-Upon completion of all modules, a comprehensive practice set is completed to enhanced learning.
-In addition selected fields trips and guest speakers will be used to provide additional insight into the real world application of payroll accounting practices and accounting or business practices followed in payroll management.
+All

 Prerequisite: Recommend co-registration with BUS214 Payroll Accounting

 BUS 222 - Ethics in Business